USS Susan B. Anthony: Sinking off Normandy, 7 June 1944

 Early in the morning of 7 June 1944, while transporting soldiers of the 90th Infantry Division through a swept channel off Normandy en route to Utah Beach, Susan B. Anthony struck a mine that exploded under her number 4 hold.
 Immediately she lost all power, and her rudder went hard left and stuck.
-By 0805 hrs, holds numbers 4 and 5 were shipping water badly, and the ship took on an 8° list to starboard.
+By 08:05 holds numbers 4 and 5 were shipping water badly, and the ship took on an 8° list to starboard.
 In an effort to save his ship, the commanding officer, Commander TL Gray, USNR, ordered the embarked soldiers to move to the port side.
 This human ballast soon brought Anthony back to an even keel.

-At 0822 hrs fleet tug USS Pinto came alongside, prepared to tow the paralyzed Anthony to shallow water.
+At 08:22 fleet tug USS Pinto came alongside, prepared to tow the paralyzed Anthony to shallow water.
 However, fires soon erupted in her engine and fire rooms, and she began to settle more rapidly.
 The captain now concluded that the ship was lost and ordered her abandoned.
-With Pinto and two destroyers alongside, the troops were evacuated expeditiously and without resorting to lifeboats and rafts.
+With Pinto and two destroyers alongside, the troops were evacuated expeditiously, without resorting to lifeboats or rafts, using cargo nets bridged to the adjacent ships.
 Anthony's crew followed closely behind the soldiers.
-By 0905 hrs, the main deck was awash at the stern and she was listing badly.
-The last member of the salvage crew hit the water at about 1000 hrs, with Commander Gray soon following.
+By 09:05 the main deck was awash at the stern and she was listing badly.
+The last member of the salvage crew hit the water at about 10:00 with Commander Gray soon following.